networkandcode/networkandcode.github.io/_posts/kubernetes/2021-08-07-owasp-juice-shop-run-as-pod.md

 ---
-title: owasp juice shop > run as pod
+title: "owasp juice shop > run as pod"
-categories: owasp juice shop
+categories: "owasp juice shop"
 ---

 In this post, we will see h